ahkar-kyaw/ME405_StringArt/README.md

   <img src="media/4.gif" alt="Machine in Action (with intervention)" width="800"/>
 </div>

 Overall, it was a very fun project and we learned a lot from this experience.
-The machine still has many rooms for improvement and we are hoping to continue working on it even after the class ends.
-We hope you like the project and hope it will inspire you to build one yourself.
+The machine still has many rooms for improvement and we are planning to continue working on it even after the class ends.
+We hope you like the project and hopefully it inspired you to build one of your own.